 I am always interested in hearing from prospective graduate students to my lab.
 As the other pages on this site probably make clear, the students that would make the best fit for my lab are those who are interested in pursuing big questions in evolutionary and behavioral ecology that somehow span the basic-applied divide, and employ integrative approaches.
 Students who have thrived under my mentorship are motivated, have experienced enough of scientific research to really understand if this pathway is for them, want to grow as independent thinkers, and with whom I’ve been able to develop a good rapport including open lines of communication.
 We mainly study birds, and mainly do so in grassland and Neotropical systems.
 The closer your interests and experiences are to these systems, the better likelihood that our scientific goals will coincide.

-At the moment, I am discouraging most applicants who would like to begin their program in the fall of 2019 because I plan to be taking a sabbatical leave.
-However, if your start date is flexible, or there are some other potential factors you think I should consider, then please email me, explaining why you are interested in my lab (the more specific the better!) and attach your CV.
+At the moment, I am interested in talking to applicants who would like to begin their program in the fall of 2020 interested in developing a project studying the consequences of rain for Neotropical birds.
+Potential projects may involve a considerable amount of either physiology or developing a Costa Rican citizen science initiative.
+If these ideas intersect with your interests, then please email me, explaining why you are interested in my lab (the more specific the better!) and attach your CV.
 Prospective students can find much valuable information about the Division of Biology’s graduate program here and discover the top 10 reasons to attend grad school at K-State here.

 I welcome inquiries from finishing PhD students who are exploring post-doctoral possibilities.
 I do not currently have funding to hire post-doctoral collaborators but that situation may change, and I am willing to work with you to find funding options.

 Are you interested in …?

 - gaining hands-on experience doing bird research in the outdoors?

 - learning avian physiology techniques in the lab?

 - getting involved in a lab to learn what research and grad school might be like?